-Version 5.3 of Lua provides some native utf8 support but we have added a few similar helpers too:
+Version 5.3 of Lua provides some native utf8 support but we have added a few similar helpers too: string.utfvalue, string.utfcharacter and string.utflength.

-- string.utfvalue(s): returns the codepoints of the characters in the given string - string.utfcharacter(c,...): returns a string with the characters of the given code points - string.utflength(s): returns the length oif the given string os.selfdir os.exec os.spawn os.setenv os.env os.gettimeofday os.times os.tmpdir os.type os.name os.uname
+- string.utfvalue(s): returns the codepoints of the characters in the given string - string.utfcharacter(c,...): returns a string with the characters of the given code points - string.utflength(s): returns the length oif the given string

 These three functions are relative fast and don't do much checking.
 They can be used as building blocks for other helpers.
-So, eventually we can decide to drop the sln library, just that you know.